dangwu/Octal/README.md

 ### Privacy

-By using the app, you agree to our [privacy policy.](https://github.com/dangwu/Octal/blob/master/PRIVACY_POLICY.md)
+By using the app, you agree to our [privacy policy](https://github.com/dangwu/Octal/blob/master/PRIVACY_POLICY.md) and [end-user license agreement.](https://github.com/dangwu/Octal/blob/master/EULA.md)

 ### Support